stevekrouse/cycle/README.md

   * race between programmer typing and another programmer on cycle

 ## MVP

-  * view full screen

-  * user accounts & saving

   * ajax

-  * repeat 10 times for elements and for loop for elements
+    * consider webscript and blockspring

   * better onboarding
     * needs more structure but still allows for user choice